 terms of reference

-The Executive Committee comprises Mark Hardy (CEO) and Jon Hall (COO) and is chaired by Mark Hardy.
-Although not a member of the Committee, Natasha Rourke, Company Secretary would normally attend being the Group’s Financial Controller.
-The Executive Committee is responsible for the development of strategy, annual budgets and operating plans linked to the management and control of the day-to-day operations of the Group.
+The Executive Committee comprises Mark Hardy (CEO) and although not a member of the Committee, Natasha Rourke, Company Secretary would normally attend being the Group’s Financial Controller.
+The Executive Committee, chaired by Mark Hardy, is responsible for the development of strategy, annual budgets and operating plans linked to the management and control of the day-to-day operations of the Group.

 The Executive Committee is also responsible for monitoring key commercial opportunities and relationships, day to day stakeholder engagement and for ensuring that the Board policies are carried out on a Group-wide basis.